Netball Central, Sydney

 Netball Central is an Australian netball venue located in Sydney Olympic Park, New South Wales.
 Between 2016 and 2018, due to a naming rights arrangement, it was known as the Genea Netball Centre.
 The venue is owned by Netball New South Wales.
 It serves as their headquarters and as the main training base for New South Wales Swifts and Giants Netball.
 It was a host venue for the 2015 Netball World Cup and the 2018 Invictus Games.
 As well as netball, Netball Central regularly hosts martial arts, volleyball, table tennis, badminton and basketball tournaments and competitions.

 History

 Construction

 In February 2011, Netball New South Wales announced their plans to build a new Netball Centre of Excellence in Sydney Olympic Park.
 Construction work began on the projection in 2013, with the "turning of the sod" taking place on Sunday, 17 February 2013.
-The architects were Scott Carver Architects and the builder was Probuild, while the Arup Group acted as consultants.
+The architects were Scott Carver Architects (now Studio.SC) and the builder was Probuild, while the Arup Group acted as consultants.
 Netball Central was the first sports facility to be built at the park since the 2000 Summer Olympics.
 Located on Olympic Boulevard, it was built on land in front of the State Sports Centre.
 One of its most distinctive features is a gable-roofed portal frame of laminated veneer lumber.
 The finished project cost $35m and was funded by the Australian Government, the Government of New South Wales, the Sydney Olympic Park Authority and Netball New South Wales.